-Euro 2020 is creeping ever closer and Croatia head into the tournament looking to make the kind of run they did at the 2018 World Cup.
+Euro 2020 is underway and Croatia are through to the knockouts, looking to make the kind of run they did at the 2018 World Cup.

 Since their first tournament in 1996, Croatia have been a near ever-present at the Euros but are yet to make it beyond the quarter-final stage.
 At Euro 2016, despite beating Spain to top their group, they fell to Portugal after extra-time.
-After that they were brilliant at the 2018 World Cup, reaching the final, and will want to carry that energy into 2020.
+After that they were brilliant at the 2018 World Cup, reaching the final, and will want to carry that energy into the round of 16.

 Goalkeeper: Dominik Livakovic